nautechsystems/nautilus_trader/docs/integrations/dydx.md

 data feeds, and trade execution.
 The full dYdX integration consists of an assortment of components, which can be used together or separately depending on the user's needs.

-- `DYDXHttpClient`: Low-level HTTP API connectivity
+- `DYDXHttpClient`: Low-level HTTP API connectivity.
-- `DYDXWebSocketClient`: Low-level WebSocket API connectivity
+- `DYDXWebSocketClient`: Low-level WebSocket API connectivity.
-- `DYDXAccountGRPCAPI`: Low-level gRPC API connectivity for account updates
+- `DYDXAccountGRPCAPI`: Low-level gRPC API connectivity for account updates.
-- `DYDXInstrumentProvider`: Instrument parsing and loading functionality
+- `DYDXInstrumentProvider`: Instrument parsing and loading functionality.
-- `DYDXDataClient`: A market data feed manager
+- `DYDXDataClient`: A market data feed manager.
-- `DYDXExecutionClient`: An account management and trade execution gateway
+- `DYDXExecutionClient`: An account management and trade execution gateway.
-- `DYDXLiveDataClientFactory`: Factory for dYdX data clients (used by the trading node builder)
+- `DYDXLiveDataClientFactory`: Factory for dYdX data clients (used by the trading node builder).
-- `DYDXLiveExecClientFactory`: Factory for dYdX execution clients (used by the trading node builder)
+- `DYDXLiveExecClientFactory`: Factory for dYdX execution clients (used by the trading node builder).

 :::note
 Most users will simply define a configuration for a live trading node (as below),